mighty-gerbils/gerbil/README.md

 documentation in the not-so-distant future.
 Check the Github repository, as I intend to host documentation directly on Github with github-pages.

+Probably the best way to dive into gerbil is by reading the sources, as all the main language features are exercised in one way or another within the implementation.
+The core language macros are defined in `src/gerbil/prelude/core.ss`.
+This is the language that you get in the interpreter and what is available when writing a new module without explicitly specifying a prelude.

 # Epilogue